-In fairness, there’s a lot of overlap between rankings, traffic, and conversion improvement.
+In fairness, there's a lot of overlap between rankings, traffic, and conversion improvement.
 Obviously, one way to improve conversion rates is to earn rankings and traffic for queries that match the right search intent.
-But let’s put that aside for moment.
-What I’m talking about are things you can do on your pages to increase the number of people who take a desired action once they’re already arrived.
+But let's put that aside for a moment.
+What I'm talking about are things you can do on your pages to increase the number of people who take the desired action once they've already arrived.

 No, we're not talking about the intentional tort.
 In the context of digital marketing, a conversion is:

 A conversion is the general term for a visitor completing a site goal.
 Goals come in many shapes and sizes.
 If you use your website to sell products, the primary goal (known as the macro-conversion) is for the user to make a purchase.
 There are smaller conversions that can happen before a user completes a macro-conversion, such as signing up to receive emails.
 These are called micro-conversions.